apache/airflow/contributing-docs/03_contributors_quick_start.rst

 7. Exiting Breeze environment.
 After successfully finishing above command will leave you in container, type ``exit`` to exit the container.
-The database created before will remain and servers will be running though, until you stop breeze environment completely.
+The database created before will remain and servers will be running though, until you stop breeze environment completely

 .. code-block:: bash